PopularDemand/WebDev101-API/public/assets/lessons/wd101/css-props.md

 6. **background-color** - Set the background color of an element
 7. **background-image** - Set the background of an element to an image
   - Value must be in form: `url("image.png")` where image.png is the path to the image desired in the background
+9. **margin** - add space between an element and it's surroundings
+  - Values in px or any spacial unit

 CSS properties and values can go on forever.
 Don't worry about memorizing them all.